The Most Common ADA Compliance Issues for Websites

 Using WCAG Conformance to Demonstrate ADA Compliance

 To see how businesses have followed WCAG conformance standards, check out these examples of web accessibility.
+You can also use an ADA compliance checker to determine how accessible your existing content is.

 What Are the Most Common Website ADA Violations?